-Telling its big story through small details, Daniel Burman’s distinctive, subtly effective feature paints an unusually affirmative picture of multicultural existence.
-Study of dislocated youth against a backdrop of a community of immigrants, pic thematically develops out of, and reps an advance on, helmer’s acclaimed “Waiting for the Messiah.”
+Telling its big story through small details, Daniel Burman’s distinctive, subtly effective fourth feature, “Lost Embrace,” paints an unusually affirmative picture of multicultural existence.
+Cunningly setting its study of dislocated youth against a backdrop of a dislocated community of immigrants, pic thematically develops out of, and reps an advance on, helmer’s acclaimed “Waiting for the Messiah.”
 A general lack of drama, a low-budget docu feel and an ultraslim storyline are more than compensated for by a sterling script and perfs.
 Given the right encouragement, arthouse auds outside Spanish-language territories could open their arms to “Lost Embrace.”
 At the least, further fest play beckons.

 Broodingly handsome, intense twentysomething Ariel (Daniel Hendler, star of “Messiah”) lives in Galeria Once, a shabby shopping center in a largely Jewish working-class area of Buenos Aires.
 His mother, Sonia (Adriana Aizenberg, superb), runs a lingerie store, and his energetic, roguish brother, Joseph (Sergio Boris), an import-export business.
 Ariel’s father, Elias (Jorge D’Elia), went to Israel in the ’70s to fight in the Yom Kippur War and never returned.

 Ariel has dropped out of university and now leads a random existence, calling on people for a chat, having sex with Rita (Silvina Bosco) and reflecting angrily on his father.